cisco-open/terraform-provider-appd/docs/resources/connection_aws.md

 - `configuration_details` (Block List, Max: 1) The Configuration Details for the Connection (see [below for nested schema](#nestedblock--configuration_details))
 - `description` (String) Description for this connection or configuration
 - `state` (String) Connection state.
-This can only be used if configuration_id is specified.
-Possible values: ["ACTIVE", "INACTIVE"]
+Value which can be given: [ "ACTIVE", "INACTIVE" ].
+All possible values: [ "INACTIVE", "ACTIVE", "PENDING CONFIGURATION", "INCOMPLETE", "CONFIGURED", "INSUFFICIENT LICENSE", "ERROR", "WARNING", "CRITICAL" ]

 ### Read-Only